 This is my bio and as bio it’s written in the third person, either that or I’m really really pretentious.

-Akil Bello is a supplemental education and test-preparation expert with more than two decades of experience.
+Akil Bello is a supplemental education and test-preparation expert with almost decades of experience.
 Beginning as a proctor in 1990, Akil has worked in every level of test preparation from proctor to CEO, he has helped launch two companies, developed dozens of preparation programs for more than ten different high-stakes tests, trained hundreds of instructors, and helped thousands of students achieve success.

 Akil was founding partner and CEO for Bell Curves, a test preparation company where he worked extensively to building community partnerships and programs.
 As an active member in his community, Akil routinely provides advice and workshops on test preparation and achieving educational success with limited resources.
 Some of the notable speaking engagements include the PhD Project Annual Conference, the Harlem Business Alliance 2013 Summit, Yale School of Management Explore Diversity Weekend, Graduate Management Admissions Council Annual Conference, KIPP Schools Summit, and National Partnership for Education Alliance Annual Conference.